top of page

 THE LAP is a low-level route around Lake Windermere and as such is already the bad weather option.

-Ultra running for most, is mostly walking dressed like a runner.
-That's why you get cold!
+Ultra running for most people is mostly walking dressed like a runner, and that's why you get cold!
 Carrying kit is part of the challenge of ultra.
-Don't let ultra arrogance get you into trouble. 🥶💀😉
+Don't let trying to skimp on weight get you into trouble.

 Waterproof Jacket